asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 #### Connecting with a Bluetooth host device (pairing)

 The host device could be a cell phone with Android or iOS operating system, for example.
-The FlipPad can be connected to a host device only if no device is currently connected, and thus pairing mode is active.
-In order to connect a device, open the Bluetooth settings of your Android or iOS device, enable BT, choose *add a new BT-device* and select the FlipPad from the list of availabe devices.
-Then, open the GENERAL tab and activate Bluetooth operation for the desired slots (see section [*General Settings*](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#general-settings-tab-general)).
+The FLipPad can be connected to a host device only if no device is currently connected, and thus pairing mode is active.
+In order to connect a device, open the Bluetooth settings of your Android or iOS device, enable BT, choose *add a new BT-device* and select the FLipPad from the list of availabe devices.
+Then, open the GENERAL tab and activate Bluetooth operation for the desired slots (see section [*General Settings*](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#general-settings-tab-general)).

 Note:  If the Bluetooth module is in paring mode, the module's LED flashed fast (approx twice per second).
 If a connection is established, the LED flashes slowly (approx. once every 2 seconds).
-The LED can only be seen if the enclosure of the FlipPad is opened.
+The LED can only be seen if the enclosure of the FLipPad is opened.